TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-storagemountissues-tsg/lost-timestamps.md

 **Symptoms**

 Time stamps were lost in copying files from Windows to Linux.
-On Linux/Unix platforms, the cp -p command fails if file 1 and file 2 are owned by different users.
+On Linux/Unix platforms, the cp -p command fails if file 1 and file 2 are owned by different users

 **Cause**

 The force flag f in COPYFILE results in executing cp -p -f on Unix.
-This command also fails to preserve the time stamp of the file that you don't own.
+This command also fails to preserve the time stamp of the file that you don't own

 **Workaround**